 Finally, it is expected that these socio-cultural characteristics of the Balinese will affect peoples' values, beliefs, perception, and attitudes in respect to economic development in general.
 The traits of trust-belief, industrious creativity, cooperation, and conformism could be expected to have positive influences on economic development in Bali.
 The trait of trust-belief is needed in business relation, especially in financial business such as banking or microfinance institution business.
 Trust is a key factor in those businesses.
 Industrious creativity is expected to increase quantity, quality, and diversity of products produced by Balinese that in turn will affect the economic and business activities in Bali.
 The trait of cooperation could be expected to enhance the cooperation and solidarity of the people in developing economic activities in the region.
-Meanwhile, the trait of conformism could be expected to accelerate the economic development through conformism to institutional and business regulations.
+Meanwhile, the trait of conformism to institutional and business regulations.